commercionetwork/commercionetwork/docs/app_developers/commercioapi-wallet.md

-## Wallet transfers POST
+## Send token from your wallet
-The Api  permit you to send tokens to another wallet address
+The Api  basically permits you to send tokens to another wallet address from your wallet as per a wire transfer.

+In detail the Api permits to instatiate a process for sending tokens to another wallet in the commercio.app queue.
+The process request will be executed by the commercio.app in the blockchain.

+The process istantiated could have a positive or negative outcome so it should be checked.

 ### Api path